ilonawillemse/railNL/README.md

 ### Assignment 2:
 ```
-make trainconnections of North and South Holland, max of 7 trajects within a timeframe of 2 hours.
+Make trainconnections of North and South Holland, max of 7 trajects within a timeframe of 2 hours.
 Try to get K as high as possible.

 train,stations
 train_1,"[Beverwijk, Zaandam, Castricum, Alkmaar, Den Helder]"